wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 ## Open Terminal (several ways) #

-Terminal is kinda buried perhaps because those who use a MacOS laptop just for social media probably won't need a Terminal.
+On the Mac, the Terminal app is kinda buried, probably perhaps because those who use a MacOS laptop just for social media probably won't need a Terminal.

 But if you're a developer, it's hard to get away from using a CLI.